The world is only as big as much as you have explored it.

 9. Caples Lake, Kirkwood

 If Gerle Creek’s more than 5000 ft of elevation was not high enough for you, Caples Lake might give you some relief.
-There are a lot of sites available here for camping located right next to Caples Lake.
-Bring in your travel trailers even if you are big family because they have the right sites available for big families here too.
+There are a lot of sites available here for camping and fishing located right next to Caples Lake.
+Bring in your travel trailers even if you are a big family because they have the right sites available for big families here too.
 As for how high Caples Lake is, this one is 7800 ft high, more than 2000 ft higher than Gerle Creek.
 Does this make you happy?
-See the Oliver's design benefits when it comes to 4 seasons camping.
+See Oliver's design benefits when it comes to 4 seasons camping.

 Plan your adventure: Caples Lake Campground